microsoft/LightGBM/python-package/README.rst

 Build Wheel File
 ****************

-You can use ``sh ./build-python.sh bdist_wheel`` to build a wheel file but not install it.
+You can run ``sh ./build-python.sh bdist_wheel`` to build a wheel file but not install it.

 That script requires some dependencies like ``build``, ``scikit-build-core``, and ``wheel``.
 In environments with restricted or no internet access, install those tools and then pass ``--no-isolation``.